AsutoshDalei/AsutoshDalei/README.md

 # 💫 About Me:
-🌎 I’m currently working on AI for Climate Change<br>👯 I’m looking to collaborate on Data-driven climate change projects<br>🤝 I’m looking for help on environmental modeling and sustainability initiatives<br>🌱 I’m currently learning environmental impact modeling and AI for sustainability.<br>💬 Ask me about the time I built a model to predict the stock market.
+🌎 I’m currently working on AI for vision.<br>👯 I’m looking to collaborate on data-driven climate change projects.<br>🤝 I’m looking for help on environmental modeling and sustainability initiatives.<br>🌱 I’m currently learning the fundamentals of Data Scince at UMD and building cool AI projects.<br>💬 Ask me about the time I built a model to predict the stock market.
 Nope, no profits yet.
 Yes, still working on it.<br>⚡ Fun fact.
-I’m passionate about optimizing renewable energy solutions! also, I can go hyper-focused on demand :X
+I’m passionate about build accessible AI! also, I can go hyper-focused on demand :X

 ## 🌐 Socials: